tyrex1829/react-locally-vite/README.md

+# Description

+First time working with react locally using vite.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.